cceh/capitularia/doc_src/webprojekt/wordpress/developer.rst

 This function tags the message for the string extractor and also translates the string at runtime.

-In the HTML template section of Vue files, you may use 3 different methods to tag translatable strings:
+In the HTML template section of Vue files, you may use two different methods to tag translatable strings:

 .. code-block:: html

    <h2 v-translate>Header to translate</h2>
-   <p>{{ 'Text to translate' | translate }}</p>
    <span title="$t ('Tooltip to translate')"></span>

-This is the Vue 2 boilerplate that enables translations in Vue files: Put this in main.js before initializing your Vue app.
+This is the Vue 3 boilerplate that enables translations in Vue files: Put this in main.js before initializing your Vue app.

 .. code-block:: js
-   :caption: Vue.js boilerplate
+   :caption: Vue.js 3 boilerplate

    const DOMAIN = 'my-text-domain';
+   const app    = createApp (App);

    // wrapper to call the Wordpress translate function function $t (text) {